insthync/awesome-unity3d/README.md

 * [UnityAsyncRoutines](https://github.com/TorVestergaard/UnityAsyncRoutines) - An extremely lightweight Unity library for creating and managing asynchronous coroutines for easy, straight-forward multi-threading and parallellism
 * [fullserializer](https://github.com/jacobdufault/fullserializer) - A robust JSON serialization framework that just works with support for all major Unity export platforms
 * [IMP](https://github.com/xraxra/IMP) - billboard imposter baking for Unity
+* [UDBase](https://github.com/KonH/UDBase) - module-based game template for Unity.
+Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code.

 ## VR